Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Introduction

 \subsection{The current study}

+In this article, we address these methodological challenges by adapting a recently developed statistical approach from the discrimination literature \cite{jung-et-al2019} to analyze the role of academic preparedness in explaining the under-representation of Black students (relative to White students) in AP mathematics courses in New York City public schools.
+We estimate what we refer to as \enquote{preparedness-adjusted} enrollment disparities between racial groups, i.e., disparities between students of different races who are similarly prepared for AP mathematics courses.\footnote{We emphasize that we are not attempting to measure the \enquote{causal effect} of race on enrollment decisions, a concept that has been the subject of much academic debate~\cite{gaebler2022causal, greiner2011causal}. }

-To address these methodological issues, we adapt a recently developed statistical approach from the discrimination literature \cite{jung-et-al2019} to provide a general strategy for estimating \enquote{preparedness-adjusted} disparities between racial groups---i.e., average enrollment disparities between students of different races with similar levels of academic preparation for a given advanced course.
-This approach has two novel aspects relative to the traditional approaches described above.
-First, rather than operationalizing academic preparedness via some chosen set of academic background measures, we define a student's preparedness for an advanced course as a single measure---their \textit{ex-ante} probability of ``success'' in the course---and estimate this quantity.
+Our approach has two novel aspects relative to the traditional approaches described above.
+First, rather than operationalizing academic preparedness via some chosen set of academic background measures, we define a student's preparedness for an advanced course with a single measure---their \textit{ex-ante} probability of ``success'' in the course---and estimate this quantity.
 By directly adjusting for a student's estimated preparedness in a regression (along with a race indicator), we avoid the issue of included-variable bias.
 Second, we conduct a statistical sensitivity analysis to assess the robustness of our \enquote{preparedness-adjusted} estimates to the presence of plausible unmeasured confounding, mitigating the challenges posed by omitted-variable bias.

-After detailing this strategy, we provide an empirical demonstration by analyzing the role of academic preparedness in explaining the under-representation of Black students (relative to White students) in AP mathematics courses in a large, urban, public school system in the United States.
-Using detailed longitudinal administrative data from over 40,000 high school students, we find that Black students have roughly 25\% lower odds of enrollment in AP mathematics, on average, compared to similarly prepared White students in the same school.
-Importantly, we contrast our results with those produced by traditional regression approaches and show that the traditional approaches likely underestimate the extent of preparedness-adjusted enrollment disparities between Black and White students.
+Using this approach, we analyze administrative data from over 40,000 high school students in New York City and find that Black students have roughly 30\% lower odds of enrollment in AP math, on average, compared to similarly prepared White students in the same school.
+Importantly, we contrast our results with those produced by traditional regression approaches and show that such approaches may underestimate the extent of preparedness-adjusted enrollment disparities between Black and White students.